WebOrigami/origami/src/eg/ReadMe.md

       expression

 reference: variableReference
+           variableNameReference
            literal

 variableReference: $variableName[extension]

 variableNameReference: &variableName[extension]

+variableName: everything in literal, but not a period

 extension: .literal

-literal: everything but =(){}"', and whitespace
+literal: everything but =(){}$&"', and whitespace

-variableName: everything in literal, but not a period
 ```